rarioj/seedconceal/README.md

 ### Generate

 This tool generates a valid seed phrase for a wallet using a deterministic or random approach.
-Only use this tool if you plan to create a new wallet or divulge a deterministic wallet seed phrase by entering all the required parameters.
+Only use this tool if you plan to create a new wallet or divulge a deterministic wallet mnemonic by entering all the parameters.

-When generating a new wallet, leaving the passphrase field blank will let you use PHP's secure [random_bytes()](https://www.php.net/manual/en/function.random-bytes.php) function.
+When generating a new wallet, leaving the passphrase field blank will use PHP's secure [random_bytes()](https://www.php.net/manual/en/function.random-bytes.php) function.

 With a deterministic approach, please understand the risk of generating this type of wallet.
 See the [Speed Optimizations in Bitcoin Key Recovery Attacks](https://eprint.iacr.org/2016/103.pdf) paper.
-Unlike traditional Brain wallet which hashes a passphrase to generate a **private key**, SeedConceal will hash, XOR, salt, and iterate passphrase to generate **entropy**.
-Hence, this deterministic wallet generation will produce a seed phrase as well.
-The intent is to conceal your seed phrase by not remembering the mnemonic, but by remembering your private passphrase, password, and salt.
+Unlike traditional Brain wallet which hashes a passphrase to generate an entropy, SeedConceal will hash, XOR, salt, and iterate the entered passphrase.
+The intent is to conceal your seed phrase by not remembering the 12/24 words mnemonic, but by remembering your private passphrase, password, and salt.

-Ensure the passphrase used is unique, private, and never exposed on the internet.
+Ensure the passphrase used is unique, private, and never been exposed on the internet.
 Using a password will reduce the attack vector by [XOR-ing](https://www.php.net/manual/en/function.gmp-xor.php) it with a hashed passphrase.
 The [hash salt and the number of iterations](https://www.php.net/manual/en/function.hash-pbkdf2.php) are essential when revealing the original mnemonic.

 ### Obscure